I hope everyone who celebrates at this time of year had a wonderful Christmas. How quickly a week has gone by!

 He laughed at my little joke and replied, “I just want to give it a test swim, mum, that’s all.
 I haven’t had a chance to use it yet,” and he turned away and went down the path.

-I watched idly as I finished the cups and put them away, and then stood there making a shopping list for New Year’s evening as he cast several times across the river.
+I watched idly as I finished the cups and put them away, and then stood there making a shopping list for New Year’s evening as I watched Tim cast his little wooden fish several times across the river.
 The water by the boathouse was wide, maybe 40 feet across, and I knew from summer swimming that in places there were some parts that were deep enough for me to be out of my depth.
-Even so I was totally unprepared for what happened next, for as I watched there was suddenly a yell and looking hard through the gloom I could see Paul walking quickly down the bank, his new rod bent nearly in half.
+Even so I was totally unprepared for what happened next, for as I watched there was suddenly a yell and looking hard through the gloom I could see Tim walking quickly down the bank, his new rod bent nearly in half.

 “Oh my goodness!”
 I muttered and ran for the door in excitement.